-A potentiometer, short for pot, is a variable resistor.
-Turning the pot alters the electricity flow running through the resistance.
+A potentiometer, or "pot" for short, is a variable resistor.
+Turning the pot alters the resistance of the electricity flow running through it.
 This resistance is represented by a strip.
-As you move the shaft (the knob on the outside), you’ll modify the length electricity must cover to come out the other side of the pot.
-The more resistance strip it’ll cover, the more gain it will lose on its way out.
-When you come close to zero, the gain loss will be total giving you just silence.
+As you move the shaft (the knob on the outside), youll modify the length distance electricity needs to come out of the other side of the pot.
+The more resistance strip covered, the more gain will be lost.
+When the resistance is close to zero, the gain loss will result in silence.

 Volume and Tone Pots

 Is there a difference between volume and tone pots?
-The answer is no, volume and tone pots are essentially the same, although you might want to use different types of pots for volume and tone.
-The big difference is that tone pots have caps soldered on them to act as EQ.
+The answer is no, volume and tone pots are essentially the same, although, for personal sonic preferences, you might want to use different types of pots for volume and tone.
+The only difference is that tone pots have caps soldered on to them, making them act as an equalizer.

 Split or Solid Shaft?

-Split-shaft potentiometers usually work for plastic knobs.
-These are the best pots for Stratocasters.
-Solid-shaft pots work with metal knobs like the ones you’ll find in Fender Telecaster, for example.
+Split-shaft potentiometers work well with plastic knobs, and are usually the best pots for Stratocasters.
+Solid-shaft pots are great for metal knobs like the ones youll find in Fender Telecaster, for example.
 These knobs require a screw to stay in place.